Over the Counter Travel Medications You Should Always Pack

 Bonus Tip:

-Keep your small bottles of travel medications (pills or soft gels only) with your toiletry bag, that way you’ll remember to bring them with you and the comfort they can provide.
+Keep your small bottles of travel medications (pills or soft gels only) with your toiletry bag.
+That way, you’ll remember to bring them with you and the comfort they can provide.
 If you’re a mom of a young child, store and bring any medicines they may need in the same fashion.
-Lastly, keep other medication information here too.
+Lastly, keep other medication information here, too.

 More Articles Which May Interest You